mwanawabangona/learderboard/README.md

-# Portfolio portfolio
+# LeaderBoard

-The project is inspired by the figma microverse template 1 (https://figma.com/) For this portfolio website, I implemented a popup window that includes the project details in both desktop and mobile.
-In order to do that, I store the information about the different projects in a JavaScript object.
+> This project was built for Microverse [under these guidance objectives](https://github.com/microverseinc/curriculum-javascript/blob/main/leaderboard/sneak_peek.md)
+> _note: you can only access this link if you're a Micronault (Microverse Student)_

+Additional description about the project and its features.

 ![screenshot](./image/mobdemo.PNG)